donbonifacio/blog/content/post/ama1.md

 on training them and motivating them.
 It's hard to balance all this and things are always changing.

-I'll tell you what's my ideal comfort zone:
+I'll tell you what's my ideal [comfort zone](/post/comfort-zone-index/):

 * I don't have any deliverable commitments
-* I have some code project that is not related with delirables but that adds value somehow.
+* I have some code project that is not related with deliverables but that adds value somehow.
 For example improving the CI pipeline, some refactoring or performance improvement.
 This allows me to be up to date on the coding part but not having the stress of a deadline